 The Company does not intend to comment further regarding the CCAA process unless it is determined that further disclosure is appropriate or required by law.

 Forward Looking Statements

-This press release contains forward looking information including, but not limited to the status of the CCAA proceeding and the new sale and investment solicitation process ("SISP"), the Company's ability to manage its liquidity position and deploy the capital required to maintain existing reserve and production bases, fund maintenance capital, fund working capital requirements and meet contractual and other commitments; expectations regarding future commodity prices, foreign exchange rates, diluent blend ratio, transportation costs, and production and operating costs in future periods; expectations regarding sales and production, bitumen netback, general and administrative expenses, and capital expenditures in future periods; the Company's reserves; and general operational and financial performance in future periods.
+This press release contains forward looking information including, but not limited to the transactions contemplated by the CCAA Acquisition and Plan Sponsorship Agreement between Connacher and East River Oil and Gas Ltd. (the "Plan Sponsor") dated August 2, 2018, as amended (the "Plan Sponsorship Agreement"), the implementation of the CCAA Plan, the transaction contemplated by the Purchase and Sale Agreement, the Company's CCAA proceeding; the Company's ability to manage its liquidity position and deploy the capital required to maintain existing reserve and production bases, fund maintenance capital, fund work capital requirements and meet contractual and other commitments; expectations regarding future commodity prices, foreign exchange rates, diluents blend ratio, transportation costs, and production and operating costs in future periods; expectations regarding sales and production, bitumen netbacks, general and administrative expenses, and capital expenditures in future periods; the Company's reserves; and general operational and financial performance in future periods.